 - Local weather patterns and long-term climate.

-At the Canadian Ice Service (CIS), our mission is to provide the most timely and accurate information about ice in Canada's navigable waters.
+The Canadian Ice Service's mission is to provide the most timely and accurate information about ice in Canada's navigable waters.
 In support of this, our two main objectives are:

 - To ensure the safety of Canadians, their property and their environment by warning them of hazardous ice conditions in navigable Canadian waters; and